amineaksuu/sosyal-ag-analiz-sistemi/README.md

-# sosyal ag analiz sistemi
+# Sosyal Ağ Analiz Sistemi
- Sosyal Ağ Analiz Sistemi-Ödev
+ Sosyal Ağ Analiz Sistemi